5 ways you can get paid as a family caregiver

 - Eligibility under this law that passed in 2010 is limited to veterans who were injured in a military conflict after September 11, 2001.

 - Together with a VA advisor, the vet must develop a comprehensive “Care Plan” with budgets, care tasks needed, and details about the family caregiver.

 - The Care Plan may then need several modifications before it is ultimately approved.

-- The vet can then hire a caregiver (including, possibly, a spouse) and obtain other supplies like wheelchairs, special beds, oxygen supplies, etc.
+- The vet can then hire a caregiver and obtain other supplies like wheelchairs, special beds, oxygen supplies, etc.

 - Finally, the administering agency, which differs in each state, sets up check or other forms of payments for all pre-approved services and supplies, including home care.

 Other benefits also apply, including traveling expenses, mental health services (greatly in demand by Post Traumatic Stress Disorder -PTSD- and other mental health patients), and respite care for 30 days per year (to give the primary family caregiver time off).